ErikaColombo/ToxEraser-Food-Supplements/README.md

 ### Graphical User interface

-1. Download from [here](https://marionegri-my.sharepoint.com/personal/edoardo_vigano_marionegri_it/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fedoardo%5Fvigano%5Fmarionegri%5Fit%2FDocuments%2FToxEraserEXE) all folders and unzip all files.
+1. Download from [here](https://marionegri-my.sharepoint.com/personal/edoardo_vigano_marionegri_it/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fedoardo%5Fvigano%5Fmarionegri%5Fit%2FDocuments%2FToxEraserEXE) the .zip folder and unzip it..
-2. Open the Dist/ToxEraserFoodSupplements.exe
+2. Open EXE/ToxEraserFoodSupplements.exe
 3. Insert the SMILES of target molecules in _"Insert Target SMILES"_ and click on **Start calculation** bottom.
 In the same folder you can find the output.

 <p align="center">